Over the past three years, Foundation grants to hospital departments and health care services have exceeded $1,500,000 annually.

 Watch Eddie's video to learn about his recovery through BCH's inpatient and outpatient rehabilitation stroke programs.

-Here’s a sampling of grants recently awarded by the Boulder Community Hospital Foundation:
+Here’s a sampling of grants recently awarded by the BCH Foundation:

 Grants that Improve Patients’ Hospital Experiences